nielsdoorn/nielsdoorn.github.io/index.md

 ### Past work

+Previously I have played an active role in the following items:

 - I did a poster presentation at the inauguration of [Dr. Migchiel van Diggelen](https://www.nhlstenden.com/onderzoek/dr-migchiel-van-diggelen) (website in Dutch).
 - And I was one of the two student volunteer chairs for the [15th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2022](https://icst2022.vrain.upv.es/).

 ## Publications

+This is a list of my publications:

 <bibtex src="mypublications.bib"></bibtex>